Tammy Abraham called up to England squad for October internationals

 Abraham was last selected by Southgate in November 2020, while he has six international caps and one goal to his name since making his senior debut in 2017.

-He will join up with Southgate and the rest of the team at St. George's Park on Tuesday.
+He will join up with Southgate and the rest of the squad at St George's Park on Tuesday.

 Trending